myscale/myscale-telemetry/README.md

 ))
 ```

-In the default scenario, MyScale Callback generates a `trace_id` for a single Agent call.
+In the default scenario, the callback handler generates a `trace_id` for a single Agent call.
 However, if you wish to integrate the Trace of the LLM call process with a higher-level caller, you can configure the `RunnableConfig` to pass in metadata with `trace_id` as the key during the call, as in the following example:
 ```
 # trace_id obtained from the upper layer, such as request_id of http request
 trace_id = "http-request-id-xxx"